 A Being in my motorhome reminds me of the first day after I passed my driving test.
 The day after you pass you driving test, and you drive in your car on your own for the very first time; you get to the end of the road, stop at a junction and you realise you can decide for yourself which way you want to go.
 At last, no-one is sitting next to you saying, 'turn left, turn right.'
 I remember that feeling of freedom really well.
 That's what getting in my motorhome feels like.
 It's me, it's my van, it's my agenda, it's my journey....'

 Q If you could take a motorhome anywhere in the world, where would you go?

-A I'd get over the channel to mainland Europe and head east as far as I had the bottle to go - what about taking a Concorde to Mongolia?
+A I'd get over the channel to mainland Europe and head east as far as I had the bottle and the time to go?
 Peenemunde on the East German / Polish border is as far east and Tuscany is as far south as I've taken the Concorde so far, and the South coast of Spain was as far as I took the old VW camper.
 I'd love to go and see the huge 'The Motherland Calls' statue in Mamayev Kurgan in Volgograd; it commemorates the Battle of Stalingrad.
 My next big trek might be to 'The Wolf's Lair' near what used to be called Rastenburg - I'll keep you posted.

 Q If you could fulfil one ambition, what would it be?

 A To get a good night's sleep.
-Or at least two in a row.
+Or maybe at least two in a row.

 Q Finally, tell us one interesting fact about yourself?

-A I once stood on top of the Reichstag.
+A I once stood on top of empty and derelict Reichstag.
 I also once saw Rudolf Hess, Adolf Hitler's second in command, whilst he was still an prisoner in Spandau in Berlin.
-It's a long story - buy me a beer....
+It's a good story - buy me a beer....

-Russell mainly lives in a dark attic in Chichester with his wife Lesley and their two children Lily and Alfie.
-Other times he's in his overcab bed.
+Russell mainly lives in front of a screen in Chichester with his wife Lesley and their two children Lily and Alfie.
+Other times he's in his motorhome in search of history.